 The first thing we want to do is remove the WordPress search widget.
 We’re adding our own search form, and we don’t want two search forms in the footer.

 Scroll down and click to open the Ivory Search widget.
-Choose the widget area where you want to add a search form.
+Then choose the widget area where you want to add a search form.
 Our test site theme only has a footer widget, so we’ll click the «Add Widget» button to add it there.

 Now you can add a name to the widget, and choose one of your existing search forms to be displayed.
 Since we haven’t seen it yet, let’s use the AJAX form.